kjmkeane/kjmkeane/README.md

 Hi, I’m @kjmkeane.

-I’m interested in poetry and poetics and am currently learning Python 3.
+I’m interested in poetry and poetics and am currently learning “Python Basics for Data Science” on ‘edX’.

 You can reach me via kevinkeane@mac.com